roelofse/TrustworthyAI/Anthropic_Recommendation_Excerpts.md

 # Anthropic External Review Excerpt, 250426

 Prompt: "Very interesting.
 What if the following adversarial testing chatlog was included.
 Would that change anything pertaining the gaps that a concern was expressed about?"
+[Team B Response to Red Team Chatlog not included at this time, only the Burgundy Team Chat response is shared here]

 Edit